 What’s a Digraph?

 Digraphs are common in many languages, so you likely use them in your native tongue, too.
-At their core, digraphs are two letters that, when they run around together, make a new sound that they wouldn’t make if they were by themselves.
+There are actually two types of digraphs, but the most common ones are called heterogeneous digraphs.
+These digraphs consist of two different letters that, when they run around together, make a new sound they wouldn’t make if they were by themselves.
 Here are some examples in English.

 - qu, as in the words queen and quaint